dawsbot/vimrc-builder/README.md

 ## Contributing

 Please do!
-If you want to add more vim commands, find those [here](https://github.com/dawsbot/vimrcBuilder/blob/master/src/commands.json).
-If you have a feature request, submit an [issue](https://github.com/dawsbot/vimrcBuilder/issues).
+If you want to add more vim commands, find those [here](https://github.com/dawsbot/vimrc-builder/blob/master/src/commands.json).
+If you have a feature request, submit an [issue](https://github.com/dawsbot/vimrc-builder/issues).

+#### Color Palette

+Inspired by [Laura](https://twitter.com/laurium)'s [article on color theory in web apps](https://www.smashingmagazine.com/2016/04/web-developer-guide-color/), this application was themed with the following palette:

+* Primary: (light pink) #fd746c (right side of background gradient)
+* Secondary: (juicy green): #BBEB64
+* Near white pink: #fff5f5 (use instead of white)
+* Near black pink:  #1f0200 (use instead of black)

 <br/>